rho-cassiopeiae/the12thplayer/README.md

 var result = await policy.execute(() async {
   // Do work here.
-  // If throws SomeError, will be repeated according to the strategies.
+  // If throws SomeError, the execution will be repeated according to the strategies.
-  // If throws AuthenticationTokenExpiredError, will be repeated after
+  // If throws AuthenticationTokenExpiredError, will be repeated after executing refreshAccessToken.
-  // executing refreshAccessToken.
 });
 ```